What is a Sitemap?

 Sitemap helps search engines to find and better understand all content presented on a website.
-It’s not obligatory for a website to have a sitemap in order to get indexed.
+A website doesn’t need to have a sitemap to get indexed.
 If a website has a proper structure, hierarchy and all pages can be reached in four-five links of the home page, it’s unlikely that any indexation problems occur.
-Nevertheless, proper sitemap makes search engine’s job easier by helping them discover and index new content faster so it’s considered a good practice to have one.
+Nevertheless, a proper sitemap makes search engine’s job easier by helping them discover and index new content faster so it’s considered good practice to have one.

-Another argument for creating a sitemap is that modern SEO is “content oriented”.
-Sure, content quality is still of a top priority and should be done right, but the frequency of content updates also matters.
+Another argument for creating a sitemap is that modern SEO is “content-oriented”.
+Sure, content quality is still a top priority and should be done right, but the frequency of content updates also matters.
 Search engines value new content, but what they value even more – frequently updated and expanded content.
 And sitemap does a great job in letting search engines know about recently updated content.

 As you can see, sitemap includes specific tags that “explain” the provided content.
 Some of them are required and some are optional.

-It’s a main sitemap container.
-It “Encapsulates the file and references the current protocol standard.”<url>
+<urlset> It’s the main sitemap container.
+It “Encapsulates the file and references the current protocol standard.”

-Serves as a parent tag for each URL entry and is parent tag for all remaining tags.<loc>
+<URL> Serves as a parent tag for each URL entry and is a parent tag for all remaining tags.

-The date when the page was modified the last time.
-Should be in W3C Datetime format.<changefreq>
+<lastmod> The date when the page was modified the last time.
+Should be in W3C Datetime format.

 Magento Sitemap Best Practices